NETMF/Llvm.NET/src/Design.md

 # Details
 ## Interning (Uniquing in LLVM)
-Many if the inderlying object instances in LLVM are interned/Uniqued.
+Many if the underlying object instances in LLVM are interned/Uniqued.
 That is, there will only be one instance of a type with a given value within some scope.

 In LLVM the most common scope for uniquing is the LLVMContext type.
 In essence